bigeasy/strata/diary.md

 descents in one page flush.
 How often would be you be that sort of lucky that it would warrant an early flush.

+## Position Array Jumping

+I'm not sure what I had against reading backwards from the end of leaf page.
+We're going to read those records if we jump, we're going to scan for newlines while we do it, and we're going to keep the objects we read.

+No, it doesn't help you to jump back to it, except maybe to look for the leaf page to the right, but that wouldn't be a part of normal operation, only recovery.
+At times you consider ways to make counted B-Trees simpiler by caching the record count, but why cache the record count and not the leaf key?
+In order to get to the record count, you would have had to have already read in the leaf key, which means reading back to the positions array.

+Not jumping to it, mind you, because if you jump to it, you won't know if the first entry is the key, until you replay the log.

+Oh, wait, no. The positions array does contain the key.
+The first value does not change except for merges and ghost deletions, the operations that write out a position array.
+We can add the key to that record.
+Now we can get the count from the last record and key by jumping to the positons array.

+Plus, we can jump to the position array and load it for the key, but leave the leaf page in an unloaded state.
+If we've only cracked it to get the key, it's primed and ready to read.

+But, ultimately, I believe I'm going to implement counted B-Trees using an additional Strata tree.

 ## Changes for Next Release

  * Upgrade Proof to 0.0.31. #113.